Find Your Perfect NYC Stay: A Neighborhood by Neighborhood Guide

 Top Attractions

-- Brooklyn Bridge Park - Waterfront park with activities, food, and views
+• Brooklyn Bridge Park: A world-class waterfront park with activities, food, and iconic views.

 Where to Stay